-Losing your green card while abroad can be an extremely stressful and anxiety inducing situation.
+Losing your green card while overseas can be an extremely stressful and anxiety inducing situation.
 Your green card, otherwise known as a Permanent Resident Card, acts as a certification of lawful residency within the United States.
 Without your green card, you cannot lawfully reenter back to the U.S. after temporary travel abroad.

 Federal law requires transportation carriers, including commercial airlines, to check passenger passports or visas prior to boarding.
 Steep penalties are imposed on transportation carriers not following the law.
 Your green card or a reentry permit can serve as a replacement to a passport or visa.

+Did someone steal your green card?
 There are options to proceed with reentry into the U.S. if your green card has been lost, stolen, or destroyed.
 Form I-131A, Application for Travel Documents (Carrier Documentation), provided by The U.S. Citizenship and Immigration Services, allows green card holders to apply for travel documents in place of a green card.

 To qualify for filing a Form I-131A, applicants must: